SmallPatatas/Learning-to-code/README.md

 or making them available, violates their academic honesty policy.
 So while I'd like to share my work, I did choose to take advantage of the course being offered for free (as in beer).
-So this will just be a record of some of the challenges faced, mistakes made, and successes achieved along the way.\n"
+So this will just be a record of some of the challenges faced, mistakes made, and successes achieved along the way.\n";

 int main(void)
 {